ggreer/geoff.greer.fm/_posts/2016-05-14-interesting-tech-that-is-just-around-the-corner.md

 It's likely that some Paralympic records will soon exceed their Olympic counterparts.
 At top speed, the best below-the-knee prosthetics are more efficient than natural legs.<sup>[\[1\]](#ref_1)</sup> So why haven't the records already fallen?
 Several reasons:

 - Compared to able-bodied athletes, the talent pool of below-the-knee amputee athletes is miniscule.
 Oscar Pistorius was in the top 0.1% of that group.
-In comparison, Usain Bolt is in the top 0.000001% of able-bodied athletes.
+Usain Bolt is in the top 0.000001% of able-bodied athletes.
-- Runners on prosthetics take longer to accelerate to top speed, hurting their performance in shorter distance events.
+- Runners on prosthetics take longer to accelerate to top speed, harming their performance in shorter distance events.
 Unfortunately, the longest Paralympic event for below-the-knee amputees is 400m.

 So the technology is here, but it's hard to predict exactly when a Paralympic athlete will hold an overall record.
-It all depends on the talent pool and the whims of the International Paralympic Committee.
+It depends on a sufficiently elite athlete emerging from the talent pool (effectively a random event) and the whims of the International Paralympic Committee.
 I'd put even money on it happening before or at Tokyo (2020).

 ## Implantable Blood Glucose Monitors

 1 in 12 adults worldwide have diabetes.<sup>[\[2\]](#ref_2)</sup> Sufferers can lose limbs or even go blind.
 With proper blood glucose monitoring, many of these maladies can be avoided.
 Today, this requires pricking the skin to get a blood sample.
+It's really hard to get people to cut themselves a half-dozen times a day, especially when the consequences of poor blood glucose management are years or decades away.
+Even then, 5-6 measurements per day doesn't allow for very accurate management.
+Implantable glucose monitors solve these problems.

+Several companies have such devices in trials.
+It's likely that they'll be publicly available in a few years.

 ## Conclusion

-These new technologies won't fundamentally change the human condition.
-Unless it's an uneventful day, I doubt they'll even make the news.
-But they are a few of the many ways in which people are improving the human condition.
+There are so many new inventions that improve our lives.
+Most of them won't make the news.
+Most of them –when held in isolation– won't fundamentally change the human condition.
+But they gradually accumulate, and eventually we look back and think, "Wow, stuff sure was primitive back in the day."

+Don't forget that.

 ---